State Officials Host Meeting On Future Of Park Artifacts

 "Let's protect it and figure out what to do," Spann said, noting the collection has a total of 2,300 items that include 875 pieces of ammunition, 285 household items, 146 tools, 56 weapons and 141 buttons or buckles.
 "We know what's in the collection, but it's more important to assess the artifacts."

+Hudson closed the meeting, thanking everyone for their commitment to work together.

+"This has been great," Hudson said, noting that Hurst is "good people," Fite is "good people," and "everyone in Prairie Grove is good people."

-Jim Spillars, a reenactor who also volunteers at the park, thanked all those involved in the meeting for their interest and commitment to the park.
+After the meeting, Jim Spillars, a reenactor who also volunteers at the park, also said he wanted to thank all those involved in the meeting for their interest and commitment to the park.

 "I believe great things are going to happen for this park," Spillars said.